Shipping boxes moving along conveyors.

 Seller Fulfilled Prime orders display FREE Delivery messaging to Prime customers, making them more likely to make multiple and repeat purchases.

-Brands that have used Seller Fulfilled Prime in the past will notice major changes to the program effective October 1, including a new trial period, additional program fees, and updated requirements.
+Brands that have used Seller Fulfilled Prime prior to October 2023 will notice major changes to the program, including a new trial period, additional program fees, and updated requirements.
 Below is a summary of the most important changes to Amazon SFP.

 The New Seller Fulfilled Prime Trial Period